rdeforest/ThunderMountain/notes/WORK-STATUS.md

 ## In Progress (Session 5 Prep)
 - [x] Convert to card format standard
-- [x] Create Martha's "How to Be Maza" guide
+- [x] Create Martha's "How to Be Maza" guide (with DDB link placeholder)
 - [x] Create NPC cards for opening scene
+- [x] Create hook files for Session 5
 - [ ] Foundry VTT setup with new maps
 - [ ] SSH tunnel service configuration